 The Source controls the emission of fluid and where the fluid emits from, so that the simulator knows where in 3D space the fluid can be born.

 An Emitter can be geometry and/or particles, and is what actually emits the fluid inside the simulation grid.
-The emitter(s) must be selected by the Source in order to emit fluid inside the simulator.
+The emitter(s) must be selected by the Source in order to emit fluid inside the simulator, unless you are using the Initial fill option in the simulator’s settings, or specifying a geometry to do an initial fill with liquid.

 The Source also contains its own settings that determine how much fluid is emitted, what is emitted, and so forth.
-A Fire Source can be used to emit fluid into a Fire/Smoke Simulator using any of the Source's Grid Channel options, and can also emit fluid for multiple channels at once.
+A Liquid Source can be used to emit fluid into a Liquid Simulator using Liquid FLIP particles, or any of the Source's Grid Channel options, and it can also emit fluid for multiple channels at once.

 If you have many Simulators in the scene, by default each Simulator will interact with a Source's Emitter Nodes, as long as they are inside that Simulator.
 You can exclude Sources or Emitters from a Simulator's Scene Interaction rollout.

-Note that if you switch to the Include List mode, you need to pick both the Source and its Emitter Nodes in the Interaction List for them to interact with the sim.
+If you switch to use the Include List mode, you have to pick both the Source and its Emitter Nodes in the Interaction List.

 - Surface Force creates fluid only at the surface of emitters